dalalayan1/Backbone-app/README.md

 # Backbone-app
 A simple app using the very basics of backbone to showcase models and collections, and the MVC model in Backbone.
+One can add entries to a list, and can update/delete them.